asteyven/SET08103-base/units/unit03/unit03b.md

 So far we have covered the following topics in the module:

-- Lecture 1: Introduction.
+- Unit 1a: Setting up our Working Environment.
-- Lecture 2: Scrum.
+- Unit 1b: Scrum.
-- Lecture 3: Version Control.
+- Unit 2a: Version Control.
-- Lecture 4: Lean Software Development.
+- Unit 2b: Lean Software Development.
-- Lecture 5: Modern Software Architecture.
+- Unit 3a: Modern Software Architecture.
-- Lecture 6: Introduction to DevOps.
+- Unit 3b: Introduction to DevOps.

 The rest of the module is influenced by the three ways:

 - The First Way: Flow.
-  - Lecture 7: The First Way of DevOps: Flow.
+  - Unit 4a: The First Way of DevOps: Flow.
-  - Lecture 8: Kanban.
+  - Unit 4b: Kanban.
-  - Lecture 9: Requirements Gathering.
+  - Unit 5a: Requirements Gathering.
-  - Lecture 10: Use Cases and User Stories.
+  - Unit 5b: Use Cases and User Stories.
-  - Lecture 11: UML Diagrams.
+  - Unit 6a: UML Diagrams.
-  - Lecture 12: UML Workflow.
+  - Unit 6b: UML Workflow.
 - The Second Way: Feedback.
-  - Lecture 13: The Second Way of DevOps: Feedback.
+  - Unit 7a: The Second Way of DevOps: Feedback.
-  - Lecture 14: Unit Testing and Test Driven Development.
+  - Unit 7b: Unit Testing and Test Driven Development.
-  - Lecture 15: Continuous Integration.
+  - Unit 8a: Continuous Integration.
-  - Lecture 16: Continuous Delivery.
+  - Unit 8b: Continuous Delivery.
-  - Lecture 17: Deploying Software.
-  - Lecture 18: Monitoring Software.
-  - Lecture 19: Bug Tracking.
+  - Unit 9b: Bug Tracking and Software Monitoring.
 - The Third Way: Continual Learning and Experimentation.
-  - Lecture 20: The Third Way of DevOps: Continual Learning and Experimentation.
+  - Unit 9a: The Third Way of DevOps: Continual Learning and Experimentation.

 We then finish the module with more professional concerns:

-- Lecture 21: Ethics and Professionalism.
+- Unit 10a: Ethics and Professionalism.
-- Lecture 22: Legal Issues.
+- Unit 10b: Legal Issues.
-- Lecture 23: Security Concerns.
+- Unit 10c: Security Concerns.

 The mapping is loose and based on our need to cover methods and develop our application.
 However, being aware of the three principles is important as we go through the rest of the module: